Disposing of Ragwort in Scotland

 Suitable for: disposing of small quantities where ragwort can be safely rotted down on-site.

-Note: Defra does not class this as composting
+Note: the Scottish Government does not class this as composting

 - A compost bin, or similar, with a lid is required.

 - The location should be sited away from any ditch, watercourse or area where animals could access it.

 - The ground should be levelled out.

 - The earth needs to be loosened to allow earthworms, insects and micro-organisms to get to the material and also so any liquid can drain freely into the soil.